ONLINE HERBAL IMMERSION PROGRAM

 - Access to a team of experienced herbalists and herb growers, including Juliet Blankespoor, for questions and guidance for two and a half years after enrollment

 - Access to our student forum (currently hosted on Facebook) where you can share triumphs, troubleshooting, and more with a lively community of herbal enthusiasts

 - Exclusive monthly newsletters with herbal news and resources and seasonal gardening tips

 - A 1000-hour certificate of completion, upon completing all the required coursework within two and a half years

 The online program also includes these bonuses:

-- 20% discount off bulk herbs and medicine making supplies at Mountain Rose Herbs’ online store through December 31, 2019
+- 10% discount off bulk herbs and medicine making supplies at Mountain Rose Herbs’ online store throughout the period of your enrollment

 - Complimentary student membership for one year in the United Plant Savers, a non-profit organization dedicated to preserving rare medicinal herbs